-A fuller explanation is given in Explanation of the ORL, but briefly, Bright green shading of a row (eg Syrian Ostrich) indicates former presence of a taxon in the OSME Region.
+A fuller explanation is given in Explanation of the ORL, but briefly, Bright green shading of a row (eg Syrian Ostrich) indicates either taxon extinction worldwide or former presence of a taxon in the OSME Region.
 Light gold shading in column A indicates sequence change from the previous ORL issue.
+For taxa that have unproven and probably unlikely presence, see the Hypothetical List.
 Red font indicates added information since the previous ORL version or the Conservation Threat Status (Critically Endangered = CE, Endangered = E, Vulnerable = V and Data Deficient = DD only).
+On occasion, red font is used for sustained emphasis in Bold.
 Not all synonyms have been examined.
 Serial numbers (SN) are merely an administrative convenience and may change.
 Please do not cite them in any formal correspondence or papers.
 NB: Compass cardinals (eg N = north, SE = southeast) are used.